-Have you ever found yourself wondering what exactly a Notary Public—or a Mobile Notary Public— does?
+Have you ever found yourself wondering what does a Notary Public do?
 At one point or another in your life, you have probably had to sign some legal document that required a Notary Public’s stamp of approval; but what’s the point?
 What does this elusive Notary Public actually do?
 Maybe I can answer some of your questions for you…

 First let’s talk about who a Notary Public actually is—A Notary Public is an official who is sworn in and bonded (usually) by the Secretary of State in the U.S. State where he or she officially resides.
 The position of a Notary Public is one of integrity; they are publicly commissioned as “ministerial” officials and they are expected to impartially follow the rules exactly as they are written.
 A Notary works independently and is expected to use their best judgment in order to follow the state law.